Aubameyang signs new three-year Arsenal contract | Goal.com

 Aubameyang signs new three-year Arsenal contract

-Arsenal captain Pierre-Emerick Aubameyang has put an end to the speculation regarding his future at the club after signing a three-year extension with the north London outfit.
+Arsenal captain Pierre-Emerick Aubameyang has put an end to the speculation regarding his future at the club by signing a new three-year contract.

 The Gabon international's previous deal had been set to expire in the summer of 2021 and he had been locked in talks over a renewal for several months.